-In order to compute $\tau(L_{2d},\overline{\s_\xi})$ we observe that the link $L_{2d}$ is quasi-positive also with respect to the Stein filling $D_{-4}$; more precisely, such a 4-manifold (which is not a rational homology 4-ball) has three Stein structures, two of which, call them $J_1$ and $J_2$ as in Figure \ref{L(4,1)}, restricts to $\s_\xi$ and $\overline{\s_\xi}$ respectively.
+In order to compute $\tau(L_{2d},\overline{\s_\xi})$ we observe that the link $L_{2d}$ bounds holomorphic curves also in the Stein filling $D_{-4}$ displayed in Figure \ref{L(4,1)}.
+More precisely, such a four-manifold (which is not a rational homology ball) has three Stein structures, two of which, call them $J_1$ and $J_2$ as in Figure \ref{L(4,1)}, restricts to $\s_\xi$ and $\overline{\s_\xi}$ respectively.

 This means that we can use Theorem \ref{teo:main} to compute the value of $\tau$-invariant.

 The link $L_{2d}$ bounds a holomorphic curve $C'$ consisting of $2d$ meridional disks in $D_{-4}$.
 We then have and thus We can compute $c_1(J_i)[C']$ and $[C']\cdot[C']$ using the formulae in Section \ref{section:four}: and Depending on whether $i=1$ or $i=2$ we have but since the first value coincides with the one of $\tau_\xi(L_{2d})$ it follows that The second part of the statement now follows from Theorem \ref{teo:PL} and Corollary \ref{cor:concordance}. \end{proof}